 you should focus on transferring your weight over the front wheel as it hits the obstacle.
 This is a very different way to terminate the move compared to a regular pedal up to back wheel.

 Click on any photo and use the scroll-wheel to animate the move.

 Pedal up to nose-pick

-1° Get your marks right with enough run-up distance to launch a pedal up while aiming the front wheel at the upper edge of the obstacle.
+1° Get your marks right with enough run-up distance to launch a pedal up, lifting the front wheel on your lazy foot.

-2° At about a bike's length from the obstacle, aim the front wheel as if you were going to roll over the obstacle, stay supple and flex down before the impulse.
+2° At about a bike's length from the obstacle, aim the front wheel as if you were going to roll over the obstacle, stay supple and flex down before you accelerate.